robb-j/gruber/README.md

 This is an example migrator that does things with the filesystem.
 It has a store of records at `migrations.json` to keep track of which have been run.
 When it runs the migrations it'll update the json file to reflect that.

+With the code above in place, you can use the migrator to run and undo migrations with the `up` and `down` methods on it.

 ## Core library